1 Introduction

 This chapter describes the history of the towns of Euboea:

-Carystus, Cerinthus, Chalcis, Dium, Ellopia, Eretria, Hestiaea, Oechalia, Styra, and Tamynae.
+Aedepsus, Carystus, Cerinthus, Chalcis, Dium, Ellopia, Eretria, Hestiaea, Oechalia, Orobia, Styra, and Tamynae.

 The geographer Pomponius Mela, who lived in the 1st century BC, reports that Chalcis and Carystus were the richest towns in Euboea.
 [7]

-However, earlier, Carystus, son of Chiron, migrated from Scyros to southeastern Euboea and founded Carystus.
+In 1280 BC, Carystus, son of Scyrius (or Chiron, Cheiron), migrated from Salamis to southeastern Euboea and founded Carystus.
 [9]

-Chiron (or Scyrius, Sciron, Scirus) was the biological father of Aegeus, the ninth king of Athens, and is presumed to have been the son of Cecrops, the seventh king of Athens.
+Scyrius was the biological father of Aegeus, the ninth king of Athens, and presumably the son of Cecrops, the seventh king of Athens.
 [10]

 In 1245 BC, Zarex, son of Petraeus, son of Carystus, migrated from Carystus to Delos.
 [11]